pyx-industries/julee/docs/index.rst

 Julee applications require: `Temporal <https://temporal.io/>`_ (workflow orchestration), S3-compatible object storage (e.g. MinIO), PostgreSQL (for Temporal).

-See :py:mod:`julee` to understand Julee's philosophy, or :doc:`architecture/solutions/index` to learn how to structure your application.

 Example Application
 -------------------

 This repository includes a reference application that demonstrates how to build with Julee.
-The example implements a meeting minutes extraction system using the CEAP contrib module and shows:
+The example implements a meeting minutes extraction system using the :py:mod:`CEAP contrib module <julee.contrib.ceap>` and shows:

 - How to structure a Julee application
 - Workflow implementation patterns